MicrosoftDocs/azure-reference-other/studio-module-reference/evaluate-recommender.md

 ## Module overview

-This article describes how to use the **Evaluate Recommender** module in Azure Machine Learning Studio (classic), to measure the accuracy of predictions made by a recommendation model.
+This article describes how to use the **Evaluate Recommender** module in Machine Learning Studio (classic), to measure the accuracy of predictions made by a recommendation model.
 Using this module, you can evaluate four different kinds of recommendations:

 -   Ratings predicted for a given user and item